Johnny Crossan: Club career

 Crossan began his career playing for Derry City, where he played as an inside forward.
 His talent was spotted by several leading English clubs, including Arsenal and Sunderland.
 When the latter made a substantial offer, Derry City offered Crossan a payment deal which he rejected, offering his own.
 When the Sunderland negotiations broke down, Derry City dropped Crossan, who signed for Coleraine.
 Derry City, still aggrieved by Crossan's actions, reported themselves to the Football League authorities for technical breaches of regulations, thus ensuring that Crossan would face disciplinary action.

 In January 1959, a commission of inquiry imposed small fines on Derry and Coleraine, but banned Crossan from all forms of football for life.
 A partial lifting of the ban was allowed following an appeal, in May 1959 the inside forward signed for Dutch Champions Sparta Rotterdam, where he was first called up to the Northern Ireland squad.

 Crossan went from there to Standard Liège, where he played in the semi-final of the European Cup against Real Madrid.
-In 1963, Crossan returned to football in the UK (following the lifting of his 'life-time' ban) when he was signed by Sunderland, with whom he made it to the old First Division.
-He then signed for Manchester City who were playing in the old Second Division.
-As team captain, he helped them make their way into the old First Division, before being sold to Middlesbrough after a loss of form following a car crash and other health problems.
+In 1963, Crossan returned to football in the UK (following the lifting of his 'life-time' ban) when he was signed by Sunderland, with whom he made it to the First Division.
+He then signed for Manchester City who were playing in the Second Division.
+As team captain, he helped them make their way into the First Division, before being sold to Middlesbrough after a loss of form following a car crash and other health problems.